dotmpe/angular-socket-io-seed/ReadMe.rst

   There is an Angular app called 'trojan' here.

+  Merged RequireJS seed here?
+Or one of the feature branches.
+  Need to fix coffee-script, other frontend features and get back here.

   Feature: f_markdown
     - First feature branch for mongoose_demo.
     - Create a client-side markdown editor.
 Needs RequireJS.

   Feature: f_backbone
     - need to get to the bare metal: xhr, dom and sync, fetch, etc.
+    - added example, trying to choose paths to let various projects coexist. using as monolithic project right now.
+    - 2014-05-08 merged into f_coffee

 Features
 ~~~~~~~~~